ay-lab-team/Loop-Catalog-SGLs/journal.md

 # Journal

+2024.12.01
+- Reran the eQTL SGLs with fixes to naming, etc
+- Now working with uploads to Loop Catalog

+2024.11.29
+- Reran the eQTL SGLs
+  - Setup a manual + python way of setting up the samplesheet for this
+- Working on uploading, cannot find gene, retry eqtl test tomorrow

 2024.11.24
 - Checked the results of the SGL pipeline, 72 of the 77 samples had at least one SGL
   - The remaining samples had very low loop counts